s6subarm/Chess_Prototype/README.md

 # Chess_Prototype

 **Task:** Build a chess board.
-When you click on one piece an then on a field, it will move there if the move is valid.
-I attached the fbx files for the chess pieces.
+When you click on one piece and then on a field, it will move there if the move is valid.
+Achieve this for Knight and Queen chess pieces.

 **Achieved:**